kitosondu/beautiful-photos-worker-cron/memory-bank/projectbrief.md

 ### Database
 - **Database Name**: unsplash_photos

+The most important notes:
+- Table `photos` contains photo metadata.
+Every time Beautiful Photos Worker serves a photo from Unsplash API, it saves metadata in this table.
+This data can be used as cached data or my own photo database.

 ## Related Systems
 This worker is part of the Beautiful Photos ecosystem.
 See the "Beautiful Photos Worker" repository for complete database schema and photos API "Beautiful Photos Chrome Extension" for UI.